asmerdon/Heartbeats/README.md

 This project was developed as my dissertation for university.

+This project can be be found live at: https://asmerdon.github.io/

+As well as at https://github.com/asmerdon/asmerdon.github.io

 Tech Stack: Javascript, CSS, HTML.

 This project was a way to allow for users to see the music that most impacts their workouts.
 It uses the Strava API to pull a user's workouts, and the Last.fm API to pull the music that was being listened to during their workouts.